Muhammad-Hussain456/OOP/06_Inheritance.md

 ## Overriding

 ### What is Overriding?
+The act or process by which something is overridden(modified).
-A class may need to override the default behaviour provided by its parent class or parent classes.
+A class may need to override the default behaviour/method/function provided by its parent class or parent classes.

 ---